TcMenu/IoAbstraction/README.md

 	// along with the current value
 	switches.changeEncoderPrecision(maximumEncoderValue, 100);

-## EEPROM Abstraction
+## EEPROM Abstractions

-The eeprom abstraction has several implementations, which makes it possible for libraries and code to be transparent from AVR or I2C eeprom storage, it even has a No-Op implementation as well.
+The eeprom abstraction has several implementations, which makes it possible for libraries and code to be transparent from AVR or AT24 based I2C eeprom storage, it even has a No-Op implementation as well.
 All the implementations shown below are interchangable so if like me you switch between 8 and 32 bit boards, just change the EEPROM implementation!

-### AvrEeprom
+### Avr Eeprom abstraction

 This implementation uses the standard AVR EEPROM space for storage - only available on 8bit AVR such as Uno, MEGA.